factor10/intent/README.md

 great and it feels really good running your tests with your _"system under test"_.
 However there are a few gotchas related to the same:

-* When adding logging, rememebr that the logs will most likely be printed multiple times.
+* When adding logging, remember that the logs will most likely be printed multiple times.
 Both for the runner invoked by SBT and the runner invoked by your test.

 * Tests that are not supposed to be discovered by SBT should not extend `TestSuite`.
   Instead they should be programatically loaded by the running test (e.g. the tests under `intent.testdata`).